 How you can split pensions

-This table shows how workplace, personal and Additional State Pensions can be divided.
+This table shows how workplace, personal and other private pensions can be divided.

 The rules of the pension scheme will help inform you which of these options will work best for you.